lucasfads/super-simple-spa/README.md

 ### Configuration
 #### Elements to change
-You can define which elements in your HTML should be updated indicating their selectors.
+You can define which elements in your HTML should be updated indicating their selectors:
 ```js
 const spa = new SuperSimpleSPA(
 	{